Azykan/Mapping_Earthquakes/README.md

 The purpose of my project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
 ### Tasks
 To complete this project, I used a URL for GeoJSON earthquake data from the USGS website and retrieved geographical coordinates and the magnitudes of earthquakes for the last seven days.
 Then I added the data to a map.
-- I set up a Mapbox account and got the API token needed to create geographical maps.
+- Set up a Mapbox account and get the API token needed to create geographical maps.
+- Create engaging and dynamic charts to share my information with my audience.
 ### Approach
 - Use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
 - Use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.